tisanyada/jwt-auth/README.md

         nodejs
         postman
     Starting the application
-        type `npm run server` in the terminal to start
+        clone the appication to your system or fork it to your repository and into your system cd (change directory) into the project folder run `npm install` to install the dependencies run `npm run server` in the terminal to start